ONLYOFFICE-QA/opencv_documents_comparer/README.md

 ## Description

-A project for testing conversion opening files after conversion and comparing documents.
+This project aims to test the conversion, opening files after conversion, and comparing documents.

 ## Requirements